-After graduating from law school in 1987, Mr. Reina began his legal career in Houston, Texas at Vinson & Elkins, a global law firm founded in 1917.
-Mr. Reina later moved to Washington, D.C., where he joined the firm of Hogan & Hartson (now Hogan Lovells), which today has approximately 2,500 lawyers worldwide.
+After graduating from law school in 1987, Mr. Reina began his legal career in Texas, at Vinson & Elkins, a global law firm founded in 1917.
+Mr. Reina later moved to Washington, D.C., where he joined the firm Hogan & Hartson (now Hogan Lovells), which today has approximately 2,500 lawyers worldwide.

 No greater satisfaction could any lawyer desire.
 Many years later, in a letter, Mr. Reina credited his Jesuit education with his passion for immigration law: